 Oral Discomfort Gels

-These medicines can help to slow or stop loose, watery stools.
+These medicines can help provide temporary relief from pain associated with minor mouth and gum irritations.
 But you shouldn’t take them for very long.
 You should also see your doctor if you find that you rely on these medicines often.
 They may help you find temporary relief, but it’s important to find out what is causing your oral discomfort in the first place.

 Anbesol®, Kanka®, Orajel™